OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Peripherals/uart1.md

 To exit the `screen` command, type `Ctrl-a` then `d` (for "detach").

+// TODO: ctrl-a + k will actually kill the session, detach is useful if you want to come back to it

 This can be also done with 2 Omegas by connecting their `TX1`, `RX1`, and `GND` pins as described earlier in this article.

+// TODO: do we actually mention this?

 #### Removing Old `screen` Processes